eric-vader/eric-vader.github.io/teaching.md

 few TAs have been able to do that in my experience and it makes him stand apart as an educator.
 > <p style="text-align: right">- CS3243 Student from AY2021/22 S2</p>

-> What sets Eric apart is not just his expertise, but his genuine enthusiasm for teaching and his dedication to his students' learning.
-He consistently goes beyond the traditional lecture format, incorporating real–world examples and hands–on projects that enhance learning outcomes and keep the class intriguing and relevant.
-His patience and willingness to answer questions, provide feedback, and offer encouragement have created a supportive and stimulating learning environment.
-> <p style="text-align: right">- CS2109s Student from AY2023/24 S2</p>

 > Eric shows exceptional care for all his students and is always willing to provide additional help if one makes the effort to consult with him.
 He actively reaches out to those who are absent to ensure that they are doing ok.
 > <p style="text-align: right">- CS1010 Student from AY2024/25 S1</p>